 Puerto Rican Carne Guisada (Beef Stew)

 - 1 pound potatoes

 - 2 tablespoons sofrito

 - 8 cups water

-- Cube the chuck roast to about 1 to 1 1/2 inch thick pieces.
-Season with salt.
+- Cube the chuck roast to about 1 to 1 ½ inch thick pieces.

 - In a large Dutch oven add the oil over high heat.
-Wait for the oil to be hot and then add your meat.
-Sear for 10 minutes.
+Wait for the oil to be hot, add your meat and salt.
+Sear for 8 minutes.
 Flip the meat a couple of times.
-Then add tomato sauce and sofrito and cook for 3 minutes.
+Then add tomato sauce and sofrito and cook for 1 minute.

-- Now add the beer and cook for about 7 minutes.
-Add the bay leaves, 6 cups of water and half of the carrots, and half of the potatoes.
+- Now add the beer and cook for about 6 minutes.
+Add the bay leaves, 6 cups of water, half of the carrots, and half of the potatoes.
 Cook for 30 minutes with the lid on.
 Make sure to stir 2 or 3 times.

 - Add 2 cups of water, sazón, vinegar, garlic powder, onion powder, and the rest of the veggies.
-Finish cooking for 30 minutes but lower the heat to medium high.
+Lower the heat to medium-high.
+Stir and finish cooking for 30 minutes.
 Crack the lid just a bit and make sure to stir a couple of times.

 Don’t miss another delicious recipe and sign up for our newsletter!